-The OSI-RI-SS is a long range projected beam smoke imaging detector designed to provide open area protection.
-It is to be used with listed (UL, EN54, etc.), control panels only.
+The OSI-R-SS, OSI-RA-SS is a long range projected beam smoke imaging detector designed to provide open area protection.
+It is to be used with listed (UL, ULC, etc.), control panels only.
 The detector consists of a transmitter/receiver unit and a reflector.
 Smoke entering the area between the transmitter/receiver and reflector causes a reduction in signal.
 When the obscuration reaches the alarm threshold (automatically set at the transmitter/receiver unit), the detector generates an alarm signal.
 Complete blockage of the beam causes a trouble signal.
 Slow changes in obscuration due to a build-up of dirt or dust on the lens of the detector are compensated for by a Microcontroller that continuously monitors the signal strength and periodically updates the alarm and trouble thresholds.
 When the self-compensation circuit reaches its limit, the detector generates a trouble signal, indicating the need for service.

 Three LEDs on the detector indicate the current status: a red LED for alarm, a yellow LED for trouble, and a blinking green LED for standby operation.
+The alarm signal latches and can be reset by a momentary power interruption or by activating the remote reset input to the detector if using the remote test/reset station model RTS151KEY.